django-bridge/django-bridge/website/docs/global_context.md

 Global context processors are mapped to React contexts, so their data can be retrieved in the view component, or any component called by a view using React’s [``useContext``](https://react.dev/reference/react/useContext) hook.

-Firstly, you need to create the contexts and register them with your Django Render ``Config``.
+Firstly, you need to create the contexts and register them with your Django Bridge ``Config``.
 If you used the template to generate your application, this object is located in ``client/src/main.tsx``.

 To register the context, call ``Config.addContextProvider``.
 For example, here's how to register an empty context to take the user details: